anuragjha/cs686-blockchain-crowdfunding/README.md

 Available balance is used for checking validity of transaction.

 Todo -
-1. Adding mechanism for fees for block producer
+1. Adding mechanism for fees for block producer - done
 2. Interest rate and time bound to return Interest
 3. Blacklist Borrower for defaulting